ANISHVISWA-N/M1_App_Password-Protected-Notes-Taker/1_Requirements/Readme.md

 The purpose of the system is to help you keep and manage the time for your incoming events.

 # Existing Feature and New System
-*Old System :- There was no password protected Diary system.
+*Old System :- There was no password protected based notes taking.

-*New System :- Password protected Diary system is built.
+*New System :- Password protected notes taker is built.

 # SWOT ANALYSIS
 SWOT Analysis is a simple tool which is used to analyze what are strength,weakness,opportunities and threats of the system.